 This class is for first time swimmers.
-Pool rules, floating, kicking and paddle strokes are taught.
-Swimmers will use flotation devices provided by the YMCA to assist them during class.
+Pool rules, floating, kicking, and paddle strokes are taught.
+Swimmers will use floatation devices provided by the YMCA to assist them during class.

 Upon completion of Level 1 level a child will progress to Level 2.
-At this level children begin to become comfortable swimming without a flotation device.
-Treading water, bobbing in deep water and front and back somersaults are taught at this level as is front crawl, backstroke and the introduction of rotary breathing.
+At this level children begin to become comfortable swimming without a floatation device.
+Treading water, bobbing in deep water, and front and back somersaults are taught at this level as is front crawl, backstroke, and the introduction of rotary breathing.

 Elementary backstroke is introduced in the Level 5.
 Endurance is stressed as students will need to tread water for three minutes.
 Butterfly is introduced in Level 5, and perfected in the higher levels.
 All strokes are perfected in Level 6 where an individual medley is a component.